akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 40. Applied Visual Design
+# 40. Learn How the CSS @keyframes and animation Properties Work

 ## Description
 <section id='description'>